JosephusPaye/lookup/README.md

   'UNKNOWN_SOURCE',

   /**
-   * The word was not found on the source page, perhaps the page format changed */
+   * The given word was not found on the source page: perhaps the page format changed */
   'NOT_FOUND',

   /**
-   * Unable to extract the definitions from the source page */
+   * Unable to extract the definitions or synonyms from the source page */
   'EXTRACTION_FAILED',
 }